lpowell/SimplePowerShellHTTPServer/README.md

 ## Roadmapping
 This is the current roadmap/feature list I'm looking at adding.
 Not all of these will get done, others may also be added.
 At the time of writing, Dragon's Dogma 2 has just been released.
 My work efficiency is about to drop to 0.
-* Create randomized API key to authenticate communications
+* Create randomized key to authenticate communications
   * Use for commands, direwctory listing, and upload/download.
 Various levels of strictness.
 * JSON configuration support
   * Deploy from config
+* Download field in default index
 * Add firewall rule creation switch
   * Currently, manual firewall rules need to be created to allow for external access
 * Add further Action headers